 If your will is not validated, the probate process will proceed as if you had no will, beginning with designating an administrator to manage your estate.
 A relative or friend can request to be named as the administrator.

 Whether or not it is necessary for property and other assets to go through the probate process usually depends on who will be the official owner of the asset at the time of your death.
-The official owner of property is the person whose name is on the title.
-However, probate will be necessary for property without titles and for certain designated beneficiaries that cannot own property.
-If the title and ownership is immediately transferred to an independent adult beneficiary such as with a trust, joint ownership, or other transfer on death document, you are not considered the owner by the probate court.
+The official owner of property is the person whose name is on the title or deed.
+However, probate will be necessary for property without titles/deeds and for certain designated beneficiaries that cannot own property.

 Not all of your assets are subject to the probate process and can pass directly to beneficiaries.
 Typically these assets will not be listed in your will, since each has its own document.
 It is best to store these documents with your will and other important paperwork.
 As with most other rules, check your specific state information to see which of these may or may not be allowed.